pluswerk/php-dev/docs/nginx-reverse-proxy.md

 This project relies on [pluswerk/docker-global](https://github.com/pluswerk/docker-global).

-Here is an information about the VIRTUAL_* variable clarified.
+Below is a clarification of the VIRTUAL_* variable.

 ## VIRTUAL_HOST: Virtual host (your domain)